bigpick/TodayILearned/_posts/2020-03-09-utctf-live-writeups.md

 }
 ```

 So the `local_78[112]` must be our input buffer, so we know it's size is 112.
 The following additional 8 bytes that we just fill with random bytes is so that we can then hop over the current base pointer.
-The base pointer is initialized for each function/stack frame, and we just need to clobber it to get to what we realy want: the return pointer.
+The base pointer is initialized for each function/stack frame, and we just need to clobber it to get to what we really want: the return pointer.
 Once we're there, we can basically write a different address to "return" to wherever we want.
-In this case, the address of the function that will pop whatever we have on the stack (which we'll make `0xdeadbeef` into RDI).
-This is because the get_flag function is expecting the argument to be there, so even if we clobber the base pointer but get into get_flag, it won't do us any good without the hex string being in RDI already.
+In this case, the address of the function that will pop whatever we have on the stack (which we'll make `0xdeadbeef`) into RDI.
+This is because the `get_flag` function is expecting the argument to be in that register, so even if we clobber the base pointer but get into `get_flag`, it won't do us any good without the hex string being in RDI already.

 Once we've finally set that up, we can add the address of get_flag, so we hop there once we're done executing the above.